 Will objects from this reentry hit me or my property?

 It is highly unlikely that debris from this reentry will strike any person or significantly damage any property.
 The only known case of space debris striking a person is Ms. Lottie Williams of Tulsa, Oklahoma who was struck by a small piece of space debris in 1996 but was not harmed in any significant way.
-The Aerospace Corporation will perform a person and property risk calculation for the Tiangong-1 reentry a few weeks prior to the event.

 Is this a controlled reentry?